lazerusrm/IMGSRV/README.md

 **⚠️ PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+> **📘 For Developers & AI Assistants:** See [CONTEXT.md](CONTEXT.md) for complete architecture, development environment, and system design documentation.

 This software is proprietary and confidential.
 Unauthorized use, copying, modification, distribution, or reverse engineering is strictly prohibited.

 ## License